 VA researchers may include conducting research at other institutions or sites.
 When conducting research at both the VA and UI, this is considered a multi-site study.
-IRB-03 will conduct review of research conducted at the VA while IRB 01/02 will conduct review of research conducted at the VA while IRB 01/02 will conduct review of research conducted at the UI.
+IRB 03 will conduct review of research conducted at the VA while IRB 01/02 will conduct review of research conducted at the UI.
 The Hawk IRB application in section VII.A must be completed indicating that the project is also being conducted by other researchers at their own sites (e.g. a multi-site collaborative project) in VII.A.2.
 The application must indicate what role the Iowa City VAHCS is performing for the study (participating site, coordinating center, central laboratory, statistical/data management center, etc.) Research at the UI will be considered its own site and must have its own IRB approval (IRB 01/02).
-The IRB-03 application, protocol, and informed consent document(s) must clearly delineate which activities will occur as the VA portion of the collaborative study.
-In addition, the IRB-03 informed consent document must clearly state when procedures will be conducted at the UI as part of the VA's portion of the study.